Skip to main content

 • grinding

 Players find the grinding aspect of the game to be well-paced and enjoyable, reminiscent of classic tower defense games, with a balanced level of micro-management that keeps it engaging.
-However, some users note that the cumbersome movement controls can make the experience feel tedious at times.
+However, some users note that the cumbersome movement controls can make certain aspects feel tedious.

 • “Movement control of the characters is cumbersome and tedious.”